WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

 ## Hardware configuration

+Antenna is important part, you must choose it according to the **operation frequency of the network**, if you do not use it in the modem you will not have access to the cellular network.

+Below are the recommended antennas for each device.

+**Quectel BG770A Cell Wing**

+    Type: Rubber ducky or Dome Antennas
+    Connector: SMA Plug
+    Power: 2 dBi (Minimal)

+**Quectel BG95-M3**

+    Antennel: Rubber ducky or Dome Antennas
+    Connector: SMA Plug
+    Power: 2 dBi (Minimal)

+**Quectel M95**

+    Antennel: Rubber ducky
+    Connector: SMA Plug
+    Power: 1 dBi (Minimal)

+**Notes**:  If your location has a very weak signal, we strongly suggest change for an antenna with great power.

 ### BG770A Cell Wing
 To use the **BG770A Cell Wing with the F7 Feather v2**, you just need to attach them, connect an *LTE* antenna and insert a **M2M** SIM card to the cell module.